trustgraph-ai/trustgraph/README.md

 - **Knowledge Cores**: Manage resuable knowledge bases
 - **Prompts**: Manage and adjust prompts during runtime
 - **Schemas**: Define custom schemas for structured data knowledge bases
-- **Ontologies**: Definie custom ontologies for unstructured data knowledge bases
+- **Ontologies**: Define custom ontologies for unstructured data knowledge bases
 - **Agent Tools**: Define tools with collections, knowledge cores, MCP connections, and tool groups
 - **MCP Tools**: Connect to MCP servers

 ## Knowledge Cores

-A challenge facing GraphRAG architectures is the ability to quickly reuse and remove datasets from agent workflows.
-TrustGraph stores the results of the data ingest process in reusable Knowledge Cores.
+A challenge facing GraphRAG architectures is the ability to reuse and remove datasets from agent workflows.
+TrustGraph can store the data ingest process as reusable Knowledge Cores.
 Knowledge cores can be loaded and removed during runtime.
 Some sample knowledge cores are [here](https://github.com/trustgraph-ai/catalog/tree/master/v3).

 A Knowledge Core has two components: